sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/kubernetes/configure.md

 ```

 #### [AWS Security Group rules](http://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/VPC_SecurityGroups.html).

+**TODO: is this a subheader under NGINX server?
+Is this a subheader under ingress controller?
+This is a confusing section**

 Sourcegraph should now be accessible at `$EXTERNAL_ADDR:30080`, where `$EXTERNAL_ADDR` is the address of _any_ node in the cluster.